The Parity Accord — Executive Constitutional Brief: Evolving the Good Friday Agreement

 • Integrated Governance

-The three strands operate as a unified constitutional system.
+The three strands operate as a unified constitutional system rather than parallel arrangements.

 • Permanent Identity Protection